 Mimi has performed in the Vancouver International Jazz Festivals in each of 2006, 2007, 2008 and 2009 with Russ Botten, Tony Foster and Joe Poole (including Dave Say in 2009) while promoting her self-produced CD “Thank you, Merci ” (2007) her tribute to the musicians of New Orleans.

 The CD features W.C.
-Handy’s own tribute to New Orleans “Chantez-Les-Bas (Sing’ Em Low)” along with several Randy Weston compositions which was recorded at Riverside Recording Studio 2005, 2006.
+Handy’s own tribute to New Orleans “Chantez-Les-Bas (Sing’ Em Low)” (featuring Tom Colclough on clarinet) and several Randy Weston compositions which was recorded at Riverside Recording Studio 2005, 2006.
 This is a live (few edits) high energy recording with arrangements created by Russ Botten and Tony Foster.

-Mimi also recorded a single with Dave Restivo, Rick Shadrach Lazar and Bryant Didier entitled “I Love Loule” composed by Frank Fogeti with lyrics by Mimi Snider with a Factor Demo Grant and was produced by Bryant Didier.
+Mimi also recorded a single with Dave Restivo, Rick Shadrach Lazar and Bryant Didier entitled “I Love Loule” composed by Frank Fogeti with lyrics by Mimi Snider using a Factor Demo Grant which was produced by Bryant Didier.

 She has performed in Vancouver and Toronto clubs such as the Rex Hotel (Toronto), Montreal Bistro, Gate 403 and Waterloo's Jazz Room, and at the Cottage Bistro (Vancouver) with many Toronto and Vancouver jazz favourites such as Phil Belanger, Saul Berson, Paul Blaney, Guiomar and Colin Campbell, Ron Davis, Phil Dwyer, Dave Ivaz, Rick Shadrach Lazar, Paco Luviano, Anthony Michelli, Bob Mover, Dave Restivo, Artie Roth, Jennifer Scott, Bernie Senensky, Nancy Walker and Rene Worst.
 She also performed at Rossini's (Vancouver) with Francis Fernandes, Bob York, Doug Louie, Mark Wardrop, Tony Lum and Clyde Griffith, and at St. Andrew’s Jazz Vespers (Vancouver) with Amanda Tosoff and Morgan Childs.